michelle-zheng/stock-analyzer/README.md

 10%

-**How To Run the Code**
+**How To Run the Code + Other Notes**

 Run 'python2 main.py' from the directory that contains main.py.
 We use Python 2.7.

+Xming or
-Xming or some program that supports X11 must be launched for the efficient frontier graph to show.
+some program that supports X11 must be launched for the efficient frontier graph to show.
+The graph must be closed before the answer to the bonus question can show.

 The API call may take some time and may time out; if it does, just run the program again.

 **Packages Used**